yaikobzeray/dev-journal/activity_log.md

 Learned about JavaScript's event loop, microtask queue, and macrotask queue.
 Explains a lot of async behaviour.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [GRPC] Friday, 08 November 2024 — Entry 1

+Implemented gRPC interceptors (middleware) for logging and authentication in Go.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*